Chapter 5 Molecular inference in practice

 5.3.2 Transcriptomes

 A transcriptome is the collection of RNA in a cell or collection of cells.
 Because RNA is transcribed from the genome, sequencing the RNA gives a snapshot of an enriched subset of the genome.
-Whereas the other enrichment approaches described below are implemented by the investigator at the bench, transcriptome sequencing largely relies on a natural process in the living cell (transcription) to enrich for particular genome regions.
+Whereas the other enrichment approaches described are implemented by the investigator at the bench, transcriptome sequencing largely relies on a natural process in the living cell (transcription) to enrich for particular genome regions.

 There are a couple challenges to working with transcriptomes.
 For one, RNA is much less stable than DNA.
 It is therefore critical to take considerable care when collecting, storing, and processing tissue for transcriptome studies.
+Transcriptome sequencing only captures genes that are being expressed, leading to missing data for some genes in some samples.
+As sequencing costs have fallen, genome sequencing has become a better option than transcriptome sequencing for most phylogenetic projects.

 5.3.3 Targeted enrichment

 In targeted enrichment, an investigator designs short bait sequences that are similar to conserved genome regions.
 They then isolate DNA from their taxa of interest, fragment it, and use the baits to fish out the conserved regions along with their neighboring sequences.
-This allows the investigator to created pools of DNA that are enriched for specific pre-selected regions.
-This is a highly cost effective way to isolate homologous sequences in across species, and works well when samples have fragmented DNA (in museum specimens, for example).
+This allows the investigator to create pools of DNA that are enriched for specific pre-selected regions.
+This is a highly cost-effective way to isolate homologous sequences in across species, and works well when samples have fragmented DNA (in museum specimens, for example).

 5.3.4 RAD-seq